ajvargo/ruby-refactor/README.md

 Select a region of text and invoke `ruby-refactor-extract-to-method`.
 You'll be prompted for a method name.
 The method will be created above the method you are in with the method contents being the selected region.
-The region will be replaced w/ a call to method.
+The region will be replaced with a call to method.

 ## Extract Local Variable:
 Select a region o text and invoke `ruby-refactor-extract-local-variable`.